ztormstiql/dockerserver2/README.md

-# hadockercompose
+# haszncdockercompose
-Docker compose file for my docker running on Ubuntu-server 20.04 (running on Proxmox)
+Docker compose file for non critical docker containers on a Docker LXC (running on Proxmox)

 Following docker containers will be deployed:

-- Home Assistant
-- Homer
 - ESPhome
+- Homepage
 - Volume Sharer
-- Syncthing